sjsafranek/blogengine/content/characters/eli-blackwell.md

 Eli is a well dressed forest gnome with peppered grey and black hair.

-Enjoys tea.

-Mannerisms polite by shy and nervous
+He is very polite but shy and nervous.
 Desires to help people less fortunate.

-Often seen with his "friends" Leonard, Leopold, Riddle and Raddle
+Often seen with his "friends" [Leonard](/character/leonard), Leopold, [Riddle and Raddle](/character/riddle-raddle)

 {{< column >}}